The best photo is often the difference is as clear as Night and Day

 Manfrotto 492 Micro Ball Head

 This tripod doesn’t come with a head.
-I liked ball heads and needed again something small yet strong.
-I bought the Manfrotto 492 Micro Ball Head.
+I liked ball heads and needed something small yet strong again, so I bought the Manfrotto 492 Micro Ball Head.

-This combination fits in a small carry on bag and keeps my camera steady when I need it.
+This combination fits in a small carry-on bag and keeps my camera steady when needed.